 In early 2013, Bobby published his first solo book, a No. 1 New York Times Best Seller, From Mama's Table to Mine.
 He has also published four books with Jamie: The Deen Bros.
 Cookbook — Recipes From the Road, released in 2007; Y'all Come Eat in 2008; Take It Easy in 2009; and Get Fired Up in 2011.
 They've expanded their efforts with a line of spices, barbecue sauces and T-shirts, all sold at the Paula Deen Store and at PaulaDeen.com.

 Today, Bobby's show, Not My Mama's Meals, airs on the Cooking Channel.
 Not My Mama's Meals brings some of his family's favorite Southern recipes to the table with his healthier, lighter approach to cooking.
-Currently Bobby can be found hosting Food Network's new series Holiday Baking Championship, which puts home bakers to the test in a holiday-themed competition for a chance to win a grand prize of $50,000.
+Bobby can also be found hosting Holiday Baking Championship and Spring Baking Championship, both on Food Network.